robertpsoane/robertpsoane.github.io/_posts/_drafts/pizza-sauce.md

 ---
 layout: post
-title: BBQ Sauce
+title: Pizza Sauce
-subtitle: My go-to bbq sauce
+subtitle: My go-to pizza base
-date: 2025-10-01 21:00
+# date: 2025-12-04  19:00
+# image:
 tags:
-- bbq
 - food
 ---

-This is the recipe for my go to bbq sauce.
-I've written it up mostly for my own benefit, but it does taste good all the same!
-It is loosely based on a recipe on the Weber website, though I can't find the link for that.

-I usually use this sauce on slow cooked/smoked pork, but I'm sure it can be used elsewhere!

-The quantities given are enough for ~2kg of St Louis cut ribs, with a little left over to serve at the table.
+This is the recipe for my go-to tomato sauce for a pizza base.
+While in reality you only need about 2 tablespoons of sauce per 12" pizza, I tend to cook the quantities given below; the leftovers make a great pasta sauce for the next day!

 ### Ingredients